Best Vacuum Cleaners

 Types of vacuum cleaners

 While there are many types of vacuum cleaners available, some of them may simply not be suitable for your situation.
 The factors most likely to influence your purchasing decision are the size of your home and the type of flooring you have.
-If you have allergies or pets who shed, you will want a powerful Upright or Barrel vacuum.
+If you have allergies or pets who shed, you will want a powerful upright or barrel vacuum.
 Decisions about the type of filter you choose, and whether you opt for a model with a bag or a bin mostly come down to personal preference.

 TypeMain FeaturesBest ForAverage Prices

 BarrelInterchangeable heads for any surface.
 Easy to get under furniture and into crevices.
-Bulkiness is their main drawback.\t3+ bedrooms, any carpet type, pets, multi-storey homes\t$350-$500
+Bulkiness is their main drawback.3+ bedrooms, any carpet type, pets, multi-storey homes.$350-$500

 UprightMost powerful vacuum type - best for a thorough clean of any carpet or rug.
-Their rigid form allows mobility in spite of their weight - although stairs can pose a problem.3+ bedrooms, any carpet type, pets, tough cleaning jobs\t$400-$500
+Their rigid form allows mobility in spite of their weight - although stairs can pose a problem.3+ bedrooms, any carpet type, pets, tough cleaning jobs.$400-$500

 StickLightweight, cordless, and easy to store!
-However, limited power means they’re best for low-pile carpets or hard floors only.1-2 bedrooms, low-pile carpet, spot cleaning, secondary vacuum, limited storage space$200-$350
+However, limited power means they’re best for low-pile carpets or hard floors only.1-2 bedrooms, low-pile carpet, spot cleaning, secondary vacuum, limited storage space.$200-$350

-HandheldHandy to store in your kitchen or garage for small, unexpected spills, or getting dirt out of your car.Spot cleaning, car cleaning, secondary vacuum$150-$200
+HandheldHandy to store in your kitchen or garage for small, unexpected spills, or getting dirt out of your car.Spot cleaning, car cleaning, secondary vacuum.$150-$200

 RobotAutomated, can extend the time between more thorough vacuums.
-Struggles with thick carpet.Use in conjunction with regular vacuuming, hard flooring, surface debris$700+
+Struggles with thick carpet.Use in conjunction with regular vacuuming, hard flooring, surface debris.$700+

 Barrel vacuums • See all